yii-tools/forms/docs/component/field.md

 It Allows you to add a prefix to the field in string format.

-For example, the following code for add icon to the field prefix.
+The following code shows how to create a field with a custom prefix.

 ```php
 <?php